In the early 1980s, the Rainbow was a major contendor in the struggle for the 16-bit PC market, and it had a lot of advantages over the IBM PC:

 On the other hand:

-Photo: Frank da Cruz, with a very early low-res digital camera.
-This mint-condition Rainbow 100 happens to be in the Kermit production area in the Penthouse of Watson Lab, serving as the system console to a VAXstation just below (not visible) whose monitor died; the VMS 5.5-2 console log is barely visible on the screen.
+The photo at left taken was in 2001 with a very early low-res digital camera.
+This mint-condition Rainbow 100 was in the Kermit production area in the Penthouse of Watson Lab, serving as the system console to a VAXstation just below (not visible) whose monitor had died; the VMS 5.5-2 console log is barely visible on the screen.
 Peeking out from behind the left side of the keyboard is the VAX's external TK50 tape cartridge drive.

 In December 2004 - Feb 2005, Carl Bowman of Bridgewater University commented: